 If it becomes necessary to take the queen to the veterinarian, bring along any kittens that have already been born.

-Your veterinarian will perform a complete physical examination and evaluate the situation and establish what the cause of dystocia is so that the appropriate treatment can be given.
+Your veterinarian will perform a complete physical examination and evaluate the situation and establish what the cause of dystocia is so that the appropriate care can be provided.

 He may wish to run some diagnostic tests such as;

 - Xrays: To determine fetal size, numbers, position.